Skip to content

 • choices should shape early experience, not hard-lock whole account

-• starting package should support immediate useful play on first town board
+• starting package should support immediate useful play from the main hub city board

-• chosen homeland should matter for spawn, contacts, climate familiarity, and early knowledge
+• chosen village origin should matter for contacts and early knowledge upon arrival in Trevalkaan

 • archetype should suggest role and loadout, not force permanent class ladder